Fragile X Syndrome

 • Employment.

-When should I take my child to see a healthcare provider?
+When should my child see a healthcare provider?

 Take your child in to see their pediatrician as soon as you notice the symptoms of fragile X syndrome.
 Don’t wait, as early intervention is important.

-The following are some questions you may want to ask the healthcare provider when you discuss your child’s diagnosis:
+The following are some questions you may want to ask your child’s healthcare provider when you discuss their diagnosis:

 • Should my child see a specialist?